Aliases for CTCFL Gene

 GeneCards Summary for CTCFL Gene

 CTCFL (CCCTC-Binding Factor Like) is a Protein Coding gene.
 Diseases associated with CTCFL include Spherocytosis, Type 4 and Silver-Russell Syndrome.
-GO annotations related to this gene include nucleic acid binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is CTCF.

 UniProtKB/Swiss-Prot for CTCFL Gene